Abu Bakr al-Baghdadi: Death

 On 27 October 2019, US Joint Special Operations Command's (JSOC) 1st Special Forces Operational Detachment-Delta (SFOD-D) (commonly known as Delta Force), along with soldiers from the 75th Ranger Regiment and 160th Special Operations Aviation Regiment (Airborne) conducted a raid through air space controlled by Russia and Turkey into the rebel-held Idlib province of Syria on the border with Turkey to capture al-Baghdadi.
 US President Donald Trump and his officials stated that while being hunted by American military canines and after being cornered in a tunnel, al-Baghdadi died by self-detonating a suicide vest, killing three young children, reportedly his own, as well.
+Trump stated: "He died like a dog.
+He died like a coward.
+The world is now a much safer place."
 The commander of US Central Command, Gen. Frank McKenzie, later revised the number of children killed to two.
-The blast also injured 2 Delta operators and 1 military working dog (Conan) but sustained no life-threatening injuries.
-The raid was launched based on a CIA Special Activities Division's intelligence effort that located the leader of ISIS.
+The blast also injured 2 Delta operators and 1 military working dog (Conan) but caused no life-threatening injuries.
+The raid was launched based on a CIA Special Activities Division intelligence effort that located the leader of IS.
 This operation was conducted during the withdrawal of US forces from northeast Syria.

 President Trump announced on 27 October 2019 that American forces used helicopters, jets and drones through airspace controlled by Russia and Turkey.
-He said that "Russia treated us great ...
-Iraq was excellent.
+He said that "Russia treated us great… Iraq was excellent.
 We really had great cooperation" and Turkey had been informed of the operation prior to its commencement.
 He also thanked Russia, Turkey, Syria, Iraq, and the Syrian Kurdish forces for their support.
-According to multiple sources, the video footage presented to President Trump in the situation room did not contain audio.